On the Visibility category of the Shafarevich--Tate group: Introduction

 We define $\Vis_A\Sha(E) := \Vis_AH^1(K,E) \cap \Sha(E)$ to be the elements of $H^1(K,E)$ visible in $A$ that are also everywhere locally soluble.

-Cremona and Mazur \cite{CremonaMazur} proved that every element $\sigma$ of $H^1(K,E)$ is visible in some abelian variety, via a construction (to be found in Remark 1/Theorem 2 of \emph{loc. cit.}) we refer to as the \emph{Cremona--Mazur construction} throughout this paper.
+Cremona and Mazur \cite{CremonaMazur} proved that every element $\sigma$ of $H^1(K,E)$ is visible in some abelian variety, via a construction (to be found in Remark 1/Theorem 2 of \emph{loc. cit.}) that they attribute to Johan de Jong in Remark 3 of \emph{loc. cit.}; we thus refer to this as the \emph{de Jong construction} throughout this paper.
 We note that this construction does not give an explicit visualizing abelian variety.

 This gives rise to the question of identifying the \emph{smallest} such visualizing abelian variety.
 Most of the work in this area up to now has taken the interpretation of ``smallest'' to mean, for a given $\sigma \in \Sha(E)$, (a) finding the minimum of the dimensions of the abelian varieties that visualize $\sigma$, known in the literature as the \textsf{visibility dimension} of $\sigma$; and (b) explicitly exhibiting a visualizing abelian variety of this visibility dimension. \Cref{tab:literature_review} gives a brief literature review of the works in this area up to now.